Wainwright Tomb

 The Wainwright Tomb is a mausoleum located in Bellefontaine Cemetery in St. Louis, Missouri.
 Originally constructed for Charlotte Dickson Wainwright in 1892, the tomb also contains the remains of her husband, Ellis Wainwright.
 The mausoleum was designed by noted Chicago school architect Louis Sullivan, who also designed the Wainwright Building for Ellis Wainwright.

 History

-Shortly after the construction of the Wainwright Building in Downtown St. Louis (itself now a National Historic Landmark), the "young and beautiful" wife of wealthy St. Louis brewery owner Ellis Wainwright died.
+Shortly before the construction of the Wainwright Building in Downtown St. Louis (itself now a National Historic Landmark), the "young and beautiful" wife of wealthy St. Louis brewery owner Ellis Wainwright died.
+Only 34 years old when she died of peritonitis on April 15, 1891, Charlotte Augusta Dickson Wainwright was said to be the most beautiful woman in St. Louis.
 Wainwright commissioned Louis Sullivan to design a tomb for his wife and himself, which was completed in 1892.

 In 1901, Wainwright fled the United States after being indicted for bribery, but he later returned and died in St. Louis in 1924, then was entombed with his wife.
 After his death, an endowment was established that provided for the reconstruction or renovation of the tomb in case of earthquake or vandalism.
 The tomb was listed on the National Register of Historic Places on June 15, 1970 and became a St. Louis Landmark in 1971.